 Volunteers of All Ages Help Make Lower Merrimack Valley Regional Collaborative Vaccine Clinic a Success

 AMESBURY — Amesbury Fire Chief Ken Berkenbush and West Newbury health agent Paul Sevigny, on behalf the nine-community Lower Merrimack Valley Regional Collaborative, is pleased to be able to highlight some of the hundreds of volunteers who helped make this past weekend’s vaccine clinic a success.

 Town of Georgetown Shares Information on State’s Vaccine Preregistration Program, Guidelines for Fully Vaccinated Individuals

 GEORGETOWN — The Town of Georgetown wishes to share information on the state’s new preregistration tool for mass vaccination sites, as well as updated guidelines for fully-vaccinated individuals.

 GEORGETOWN– With warmer weather and drier conditions on the way, Chief Fred Mitchell and the Georgetown Fire Department wish to share outdoor burning safety tips with residents.

 Georgetown Fire Department Reminds Residents to Test Smoke and Carbon Monoxide Alarms When Changing Their Clocks

 GEORGETOWN — Chief Fred A. Mitchell Jr. and the Georgetown Fire Department Fire Department wish to remind residents to test their smoke and carbon monoxide alarms and check the batteries in each when they move their clocks ahead to start daylight saving time Sunday.

-GEORGETOWN — Chief Fred A. Mitchell Jr. is pleased to announce that Santa Claus will be visiting every neighborhood in town during the 24th Annual Santa Tour this weekend.
+GEORGETOWN — Chief Fred A. Mitchell Jr. is pleased to announce that a Georgetown firefighter graduated from the Massachusetts Fire Academy’s Call/Volunteer training program this past weekend.